Australian National Co-operatives

 co-operatives across state borders.

-Co-operatives were also subject to federal
+Co-operatives were also subject to restrictions which inhibited recruiting

-companies legislation when recruiting members and issuing securities in another
+members and issuing securities in another

 state.
-The

 In 1990, the Agricultural Council referred the matter to the Standing Committee